Last updated: September 25, 2023

 Negative dilute

-Now, a negative dilute result doesn’t always mean that someone was trying to slip by undetected, it could have been purely accidental.
-Someone suffering from shy bladder syndrome, for instance, may have drunk a large quantity of water prior to the test for fear of not being able to “go” when they got there.
+A negative dilute result doesn’t always indicate that a drug user was trying to slip by undetected.
+It could have been purely accidental.
+People who suffer from shy bladder syndrome, for instance, have trouble urinating in public restrooms.
+They may have drunk a large quantity of water before the test hoping they could “go” when they arrived at the testing facility.

-Unfortunately, the DOT requires all test subjects that receive a negative dilute drug test result to retest—and it’s going to be an observed test.
-A second directly observed negative dilute drug test results in disciplinary action.
-The driver is no longer eligible for hire until completing the return-to-duty process.
+Unfortunately, the DOT requires every test subject who receives a negative dilute drug test result to retest—and it’s observed.
+If the second directly observed test result is negative dilute, disciplinary action is taken.
+The driver is no longer eligible for hire until they complete the return-to-duty process.

-Employers of the general workforce likely enforce a drug policy that resembles the DOT’s in regard to a negative dilute drug test.
-However, retesting may or may not be included in the policy and the employee may be terminated immediately.
+Many employers of the general workforce enforce a drug policy that resembles the DOT’s concerning a negative dilute drug test.
+However, retesting may or may not be included in the policy.
+Depending on company policy, the employee may be terminated immediately.

 Positive dilute

-We mentioned above that drug abusers often try to flush drugs from their system by drinking excessive amounts of water prior to a drug test.
+We mentioned above that drug abusers often try to flush drugs from their system.
+Sometimes they buy products advertised to mask drug use.
+Some try drinking excessive amounts of water before a drug test diluting the urine.

 - There were drugs in the employee’s system at the time of the test.